Mingqiang-Liu/hello-world/README.md

 # hello-world
-this folder contains some basic knowledge of computer and language study
+this folder contains some basic knowledge of computer and language study. some changes